sowmR/nodejs-aws-cloudsearch/README.md

 # nodejs-aws-cloudsearch
  We can run the aws cloud search from our browser using the nodejs.
 Here I am using angularjs as Front-end.

 	"Before we start, please use this git as reference for code. if you just copy and paste the whole project, it will not work as this a snippets of tested codes.
+This git doesnot have the 'bower_component' and 'node_modules' folder that will be automatically created when doing npm install.
 Comments on the code will give you a good reference of what it is doing."

 1) First, we need to install nodejs and MongoDB in the system.
 If you already have them, goto step2 install nodejs from nodejs.org